Housefull 3: Plot

-At Batuk's house, Nagre claims that Batuk owes him 50 million pounds.
+At Batuk's house, Nagre claims that Batuk owes him 50 billion pounds.
 Nagre gives the boys 10 days to make up the money, or the girls must marry 'the chosen boys'.
 During these 10 days, Nagre and "his sons" will also live in Batuk's house, meaning that the girls' boyfriends must act in front of just as they were observed by Batuk and Nagre.
 During a beer festival, the girls, as part of the boys' plan, get Batuk's sons drunk.
 The next day, Batuk's sons are happy to have sex with their respective girls, only to find out that they were tricked into accidentally having sex with the maids.
 The maids demand compensation, or they will sue them with rape charges.
 Nagre surrenders to his daughters' pleas of love.
 The next day, the girls take their boys to church, for confession because they felt that they were mocking disables by having the boys act as if they were disabled.
 After this, the boys and girls feel guilty.

 They go to the warehouse of Madame Tussauds to meet their girlfriends as Jamuna had made a wax statue of Teddy there.
 They instead find Batuk's sons waiting for them, having learned the truth, and their goons attack them.
 While Teddy and Bunty fight them, Sandy hears a goon and Teddy say "Indian", and Sundy arrives, trying to kill Sandy.
 Batuk also arrives, having also learned the truth, and is blackmailed by the boys to divide Nagre's fortune into 7 shares.
 Pasta and the maids then appear as shares increase considerably, with Sundy asking for a share and the maids asking for shares for their babies, resulting in 18 shares of 300 crore, much to Batuk's chagrin.
-Nagre appears, having lured them all here after finding out about the boys and Batuk's deception, and attempts to kill everyone in the warehouse, while the lights turn on and off.
+Nagre appears, having lured them all here after finding out about the boys and Batuk's deceptions, and attempts to kill everyone in the warehouse, while the lights turn on and off.
 As the girls arrive, Rishi, Rohan, and Rajeev see them, and hold them at knifepoint in front of Nagre.
 Sandy, Teddy, and Bunty then rush to save the girls, injuring themselves in the process.
 The girls forgive the boys, and Batuk reveals the whole story-planning, while the girls and each of their respective boyfriends reconcile with Urja Nagre, the girls' real father.
 The girls then say they want to have an Indian wedding, causing Sundy to awaken again.